IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/README.md

 A citizen has to get to work at 9 a.m., leaving the work at 5 p.m., picking up his 2 kids from the lacrosse training at 6 p.m. and must get back home (including the lacrosse-equipment).
 The evening before, each appointment has to be registered in the digital calendar, so that the central traffic control unit can create a preliminary plan based on the submitted plans of all citizens.
-When the person is waking up, he would receive an message, that it curently would be faster to take the rental-bike to the subway station (the weather is also good and the health app recommends a little bit of exercise;) ) to reach his workplace on time.
+When the person is waking up, he would receive an message, that it currently would be faster to take the rental-bike to the subway station (the weather is also good and the health app recommends a little bit of exercise ;) ) to reach his workplace on time.
 Everything worked like it was planned.
 When he is leaving the work at 5:15 p.m. the central unit has to reschedule the plan and offers a bus ride to the school.
 During these rush hours, the traffic lights are switched by the control unit in the way so that traffic can flow optimally.
 Our person is arriving at the school at 5:55 p.m. and a reserved car (that is big enough for 3 persons and the equipment) is waiting next to the school, so that they can get easily back home.

-To ensure that this scenario can take place and is working as it should, the following requiremnet are needed:
+To ensure that this scenario can take place and is working as it should, the following requirements are needed:

 1. Every involved component must have permanent access to the central database (to receive the current information) as well as allowed access by the planning unit.

 2. This components are mainly traffic lights, road signs, cars, buses, subways, bikes, sensors to monitor pedestrians

-3. The citizien has to notify the central routing planning application about all planned and wanted appointments that are requiring transportation.
+3. The citizen has to notify the central routing planning application about all planned and wanted appointments that are requiring transportation.

 4. This message must include the following information: place of departure, destination, time of arrival, number of persons to be carried, working space required, need for additional storage space, limitations